-Will Spots & Pimples Damage My New Tattoo?
+Will Spots Damage My New Tattoo?

+However, popping and picking at the spots and pimples on your tattoo can have a worse outcome.
 Although innocent-looking enough, popping a pimple here and there on your ink can create a couple of problems.

-Because of this – picking, popping or scratching at a pimple can quite easily displace any unsettled ink and cause it to be pulled out and away from the skin.
+Because of this – picking, popping, or scratching at a pimple can quite easily displace any unsettled ink and cause it to be pulled out and away from the skin.

 This kind of damage can eventually lead to your tattoo looking patchy and faded in certain areas, and can even lead to tattoo scarring in extreme cases.